apepiot/SU-thesis-template/README.md

 Here is an **adaptation in LaTex of the Sorbonne Université PhD manuscript template**.
 The original template in Word can be found [here](https://www.sorbonne-universite.fr/le-doctorat/demarches-administratives/soutenance).

+It contains
+* a cover page including the logos, the title of the thesis, the doctoral school name, the jury, etc. (see the example in document.pdf)

 ## About the template

 Right and left margins are different by default: inside margins are bigger than outside margins to ensure that text isn't obscured by the binding, when the manuscript is printed.
+The cover page contains the title page with all the necessary informations concerning your PhD.
+The back page contains the résumé (fr) and the abstract (en).

 ## How to start
 1. Download all the files.
 Keep the structure as it is in this repository.
 In particular, do not change the name of the **logos** folder.